snazy/polaris/storage/files/README.md

 operations.

 Depending on the overall load of the system, it might be worth running some operations in parallel.
+For examples, call sites of `MarkAndSweep` could mark referenced files for multiple tables or views in parallel, but consider the trade-off between the runtime of the maintenance operation and impact to the whole system.

 # Code architecture